 Located at The Forks in Winnipeg, the Children’s Museum is housed in the oldest surviving train repair facility in Manitoba, featuring 12 permanent galleries that spark creative learning.

 Visitors can hop aboard the authentic 1952 diesel locomotive and 1920 Pullman passenger coach.
-Whether you have kids or are just a kid at heart, you’ll want to stop and by and explore this museum.
+Whether you have kids or are just a kid at heart, you’ll want to stop by and explore this museum.

 Royal Aviation Museum of Western Canada